 Use A Lid

-Adding a glass lid to your aquarium makes it harder for evaporation to occur.
-Similarly, the water that condenses on the inside of the lid drips back into the aquarium, slowing down the rate of evaporation.
+Also, the water condenses on the lid’s inside and drips back into the aquarium, slowing the evaporation rate.
 This emulates the natural process of rain dropping down to the ground from clouds.

 Choose Your Fish Wisely

-- Bloodfin tetra
+- Bloodfin tetra.

-- Rosy barb
+- Rosy barb.

-- Buenos Aires tetra
+- Buenos Aires tetra.

-- Pearl danio
+- Pearl Danio.

-- Zebra danio
+- Zebra danio.

 These fish survive in temperatures around the mid-60s (Fahrenheit), meaning you can safely keep the outer environment at room temperature without affecting the fish.